-12.2.202106.21.2011 | By Jack Rico |
+06.21.2011 | By Jack Rico |

 Cameron Michelle Diaz, born in San Diego, California, has a rich cultural background.
-Her father, Emilio Diaz, is of Cuban descent, tracing their lineage to early Cuban immigrants who settled in Ybor City, Tampa, Florida.
+Her father, Emilio Diaz, was of Cuban descent, tracing their lineage to early Cuban immigrants who settled in Ybor City, Tampa, Florida.
 They were skilled cigar rollers, a trade that deeply roots her family in the historic Cuban-American narrative.
 On her mother’s side, she has ancestry that includes Cherokee, German, and English, contributing to her diverse heritage.

 “My father is Cuban.
 Spanish via Cuba to Tampa, Florida, where my family came many generations ago back in the turn of the century Spanish American War.
 They went to Tampa and were cigar rollers.
 That was the first Cuban settlement before Miami, outside of Cuba, in a place called Ybor City and they still have some cigar factories there to this day.
 But my family were cigar rollers.
 I have all of my great-grandfather’s cigar presses and choppers.
 I grew up with the Cuban heritage, the Cuban culture, the food, the language, although I don’t speak Spanish… well I can barely speak English.
 And that’s where I am from.”

-Regarding The Word ‘Raunch’:
+Regarding The Word ‘Raunch’ in Comedy:

 “We didn’t want to shock people.
 We were just telling this story, which is just horrifying.
 Because Lee and Jean who are brilliant writers thought up these crazy characters and the situation.
 We never thought of raunch in our minds.”